Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = 1.8.8 =
+- Added option to add mandatory "I accept Terms and Conditions" checkbox.
+Should help to comply with upcoming EU GDPR.
 - Fixed zero-decimal currencies tax value was calculated improperly.
-- In-page CSS is now minified.
+- Inline CSS is now minified.
+- More text available for translation.
+You can help in translating plugin to your language [here](https://translate.wordpress.org/projects/wp-plugins/stripe-payments)
 - Some addons-related changes.

 = 1.8.7 =